Cambridge MA — Charles River and Memorial Drive at dusk

 $550K – $1.1M

 Cambridge's most diverse and eclectic square.
 Red Line direct.
 Lower price point than Harvard/Kendall, but the gap has been narrowing.
-Strong food scene and arts community.
+Strong food scene, arts community, and proximity to MIT.

 Porter Square